QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 #### Binaries ⚒️

-Folders used to store commands... such as `/bin/`, while `/usr/bin/` and `/usr/local/bin/` are also commonly used.
+Folders used to store commands and binaries.

+* `/bin/`: system binaries
+* `/usr/bin/`: all users binaries
+* `/usr/local/bin/`: user binaries

 </div><div>

 #### System folders 🏭

 System configurations are commonly stored in `/etc/`.

 System logs and application logs are usually stored in `/var/log/`.

 <br>